DataDog/documentation/content/en/agent/faq/linux-key-rotation-2024.md

   - /agent/guide/linux-key-rotation-2024
 ---

 As a common best practice, Datadog periodically rotates the keys and certificates used to sign Datadog's Agent packages.
-The Agent packages includes:
+Datadog packages includes:

-- the different flavours of agent (datadog-agent, datadog-iot-agent, datadog-heroku-agent, datadog-dogstatsd, datadog-fips-proxy and datadog-agent-dbg).
+- the different flavours of Agent (`datadog-agent`, `datadog-iot-agent`, `datadog-heroku-agent` and `datadog-dogstatsd`).
-- additional agent-related packages: observability pipeline worker and the APM tracer libraries (java, python, .Net, ruby and js).
+- additional packages: Observability Pipelines Worker (`observability-pipelines-worker`), FIPS proxy (`datadog-fips-proxy`) and the APM injection and tracer libraries for Java, Python, .NET, Ruby and Node.js (all `datadog-apm-*` packages)

 The following GPG keys, used to sign the above RPM and DEB packages, reach their end-of-life in September 2024.
 The rotation is planned for June 2024: